aws-amplify/docs/android/analytics.md

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
     ```

 3. Add calls to capture session starts and stops.
 A session is one use of an app by the user.
 A session begins when an app is launched (or brought to the foreground), and ends when the app is terminated (or goes to the background).
-To accommodate for brief interruptions, like a text message, an inactivity period of up to 5 seconds is not counted as a new session. :guilabel:`Total daily sessions` shows the number of sessions your app has each day. :guilabel:`Average sessions per daily active user` shows the mean number of sessions per user per day.
+To accommodate for brief interruptions, like a text message, an inactivity period of up to 5 seconds is not counted as a new session. `Total daily sessions` shows the number of sessions your app has each day. `Average sessions per daily active user` shows the mean number of sessions per user per day.

    The following are typical places where you can instrument your app session start and stop:

-   * Start a session in the :code:`Application.onCreate()` method.
+   * Start a session in the `Application.onCreate()` method.

-   * Start a session in the :code:`onCreate()` method of the app's first activity.
+   * Start a session in the `onCreate()` method of the app's first activity.

-   * Start or stop a session in the `ActivityLifecycleCallbacks <https://developer.android.com/reference/android/app/Application.ActivityLifecycleCallbacks>`__ class.
+   * Start or stop a session in the [ActivityLifecycleCallbacks](https://developer.android.com/reference/android/app/Application.ActivityLifecycleCallbacks) class.

-   The following example shows how to start a session in the :code:`OnCreate` event of :code:`MainActivity`.
+   The following example shows how to start a session in the `OnCreate` event of `MainActivity`.

     ```java
     import android.support.v7.app.AppCompatActivity;